kaimhall/portfolio/sql/index.md

 ```

 User class (model) has id, username and name fields.
 Below is
-postgreql veraion of modeling that.
+postgreql version of modeling user class.
+Postgreql has some
+cababilities to validate emails etc.

 ```sql
 class User extends Model {}